 What is the job outlook for oncology nurse practitioners?

 The U.S. has battled a nursing shortage since 1998.
-According to the U.S. Bureau of Labor Statistics (BLS), demand for Nurse Practitioners of all specialties is expected to grow by 45% between now and 2029.
-With an increased focus on preventative healthcare, and a rapidly aging population, the need for ONPs is expected to continue rising.
+According to the U.S. Bureau of Labor Statistics, demand for Nurse Practitioners of all specialties is expected to grow by .
+With an increased focus on preventive healthcare and a rapidly aging population, the need for ONPs is expected to continue rising.

 Tired of applying for nursing jobs?